DaffodilYu/yuchen.github.io/_learning/Literature_MagnetoTransport.md

    >**Berry-phase curvatures** and it is therefore an intrinsic quantum-mechanical property of a perfect crystal.

 2. metallic dilute magnetic semiconductors

+   the case of a material containing magnetic impurities e.g., Mn embedded in a nonmagnetic host such as Cu (the dilute Kondo system).

 3. Skew scattering